Higher Education Programs

 The 10-week Provost Scholar Program is part of a larger Undergraduate Summer Fellowship (USF) program administered by the Oregon National Primate Research Center (ONPRC), an institute of Oregon Health & Science University (OHSU).
 Two students are funded through this program each summer.
 Eligible applicants will be current sophomores or juniors in an accredited 4-year institution in the state of Oregon by the start date of the program and come from an underrepresented minority background (includes Native American or Alaska Native; Black or African American; Native Hawaiian or other Pacific Islander; Hispanic or Latino).
 Additional criteria for application may include having experienced economic hardship*, being first in your family to attend college, and/or having experienced other educational, ethnic/cultural, family circumstance hardships.

 *Economically disadvantaged students are defined as individuals who come from a low-income family, using low income levels specified by the U.S. Department of Health and Human Services as a guideline.
-Selected participants will receive a $3,000 stipend; travel reimbursement and housing costs may also be provided.
+Selected participants will receive a $3,500 stipend; travel reimbursement, housing, and meal costs may also be provided.
 Fellows complete a project during their internship and present the results of their research at the culminating Summer Science Symposium.
-Specific project details and application materials are available here.
+Specific project details and application materials are available here

 Contact Kayla McDaniel at mcdankay@ohsu.edu for more information.